cogu/c-apx/tests/README.md

 # Integration and End-to-End Tests

 This directory contains Python-based integration and end-to-end tests for `c-apx` using `pytest`.
-These tests validate multi-process interactions between the compiled binaries (`apx_server`, `apx_node`, and `apx_control`) over UNIX domain sockets and JSON router interfaces.
+These tests validate multi-process interactions between the compiled binaries (`apx-server`, `apx-node`, and `apx-control`) over UNIX domain sockets and JSON router interfaces.

 ---